 Measures

-The study employed two validated measurement tools:
+Sense of Community

-The SCI-2 (Chavis, Lee, & Acosta, 2008) assesses participants sense of community through four subscales: Reinforcement of Needs (e.g., I feel that my needs are met through participation), Membership (e.g., I feel that I belong), Influence (e.g., My opinion is valued), and Shared Emotional Connection (e.g., "I share emotional bonds with other members).
+The SCI-2 (Chavis et al., 2008) uses XX Likert-style items to assesses participants’ sense of community through four subscales: (a) Reinforcement of Needs (e.g., “I feel that my needs are met through participation”), (b) Membership (e.g., “I feel that I belong”), (c) Influence (e.g., “My opinion is valued”), and (d) Shared Emotional Connection (e.g., “I share emotional bonds with other members”).
+Responses are made on a XX-point scale from XX (endpoint) to YY (other endpoint).
+This scale had excellent reliability in the current study (a = 0.917).

+Sense of Virtual Communities

-The SOVC scale (Chen, Yang, & Tang, 2013) measures community engagement through subscales for Information, Knowledge, Impact, and Frame, with items such as I often share useful information" and The knowledge shared has a significant impact on my work.
+The SOVC scale (Chen et al., 2013) is an XX-item measure of virtual community engagement.
+There are subscales for Information need, Knowledge contribution intention, Impact, and Frame, with items such as “I often share useful information” and “The knowledge shared has a significant impact on my work.”

-Both scales demonstrated good reliability in this study (SOVC: α=0.792; SCI-2: α=0.917).

-Population and Sampling
+This scale was adapted for use in the current study by selecting items from (as far as I can tell on a quick skim there are 11 (?!) subscales.
+Original items were constructed using future tense (e.g., When participating in this virtual community, I intend to actively share my knowledge with others) and were changed to reflect our participants’ past experience with the VCoP.

+[[ Items were translated to Hebrew / The questionnaire was completed in English.]]

+This scale demonstrated good reliability in the current sample (α=0.792).
+The selected/adapted items for each subscale … (Information need, a = XX; Knowledge, a = XX; Impact, a = XX; Frame, a = XX). [[[This info will be important because of the adaptation of items]]]

+Participants

 For the qualitative phase, 16 women from the Wonder Women community were purposively selected, representing diverse ranks (Lieutenant to Colonel), ages (25-38), and roles (administrative [57%], technological [15%], and professional [28%]).
 To address representation concerns, we included three women from combat-adjacent positions.

-The quantitative phase involved 204 community members, predominantly mid-level officers (120 Captains) in staff (113) or professional roles (55), with most having 1-5 years of community membership (189).
+The quantitative phase involved a sample of 204 community members, predominantly mid-level officers (n = 120 Captains) in staff (n = 113) or professional roles (n = 55), with most having 1-5 years of community membership (n = 189).
 This sampling approach provided diversity in rank, role, and community tenure.
-A notable limitation is the underrepresentation of women in combat roles, who constitute a smaller proportion of female service members and often face greater time constraints.
+A notable limitation, however, is the underrepresentation of women in combat roles, who constitute a smaller proportion of female service members, who often face greater time constraints and would be less likely to volunteer to participate.

-Data Collection and Analysis
+Procedure

 Qualitative data were collected through semi-structured interviews and a focus group.
-Initial interviews were conducted with the community manager, followed by a focus group with seven other managers and individual interviews with eight regular members.
+An initial interview was conducted with the community manager, followed by a focus group with seven other managers then individual interviews with eight regular members.
+Qualitative data were analyzed using open coding (Charmaz & Thornberg, 2021) and content analysis, with multiple raters ensuring inter-rater reliability.

 Quantitative data were collected using snowball sampling through referrals from community members.

-Qualitative data were analyzed using open coding (Charmaz& Thornberg, 2021) and content analysis, with multiple raters ensuring validity.
+Inclusion or exclusion criteria?
+Was the survey administered online?
+After informed consent, demographic information (e.g., age, rank, motherhood status, etc. etc. etc.)) was collected followed by the SCI-2 and SOVC measures. [[[ADD DETAILS]].
+Participants were asked how long they had been a member of one or more Wonder Women sub-communities (and if they had ever met in real life with WW members??).
+Amount and frequency of participation in online forums was assessed using XX questions (Add details).

 Quantitative data were analyzed using SPSS with non-parametric tests, identifying patterns that informed qualitative findings and highlighted relationships between community participation and knowledge contribution.

 Ethics